 Rivaroxaban (Xarelto) is a factor Xa inhibitor approved for prevention of stroke and systemic embolism in patients with atrial fibrillation.
-Rivaroxaban 20 mg once daily was compared with warfarin among 14,264 high-risk patients with atrial fibrillation [131].
+Rivaroxaban 20 mg once daily was compared with warfarin among 14,264 high-risk patients with atrial fibrillation [133].
 Major bleeding was similar for rivaroxaban and warfarin, but fewer cases of fatal bleeding and intracranial hemorrhage were found for rivaroxaban.
 The risk of stroke was similar for both drugs.
 Bleeding is the most common complication with rivaroxaban.
 Major hemorrhages (e.g., intracranial, gastrointestinal, retinal, epidural, hematoma, adrenal bleeding) have been reported.
 Patients at increased risk of bleeding include those with congenital or acquired bleeding disorders, recent stroke, severe uncontrolled hypertension, renal impairment, advanced age, and/or concomitant use of drugs that affect hemostasis.
-The patient's renal function and CBC should be evaluated prior to initiation of rivaroxaban [26].
-Rivaroxaban is dosed at 20 mg once daily with the evening meal [26].
+The patient's renal function and CBC should be evaluated prior to initiation of rivaroxaban [33].
+Rivaroxaban is dosed at 20 mg once daily with the evening meal [33].
+Andexanet alfa (coagulation factor Xa [recombinant], inactivated-zhzo) is FDA-approved for reversal of rivaroxaban in the event of life-threatening or uncontrolled bleeding.